Created as a shadow boat for a sailing superyacht, Stargazer boasts classic lines as well as an impressive 900-mile range

-The boat’s lines are as elegant as they come with the flared bow drawing back to a slender, rounded transom and the bulwarks topped with highly varnished timber.
+Stargazer’s lines are as elegant as they come, with the flared bow drawing back to a slender, rounded transom and the bulwarks topped with highly varnished timber.

-Due to the Chase Boat’s intended use, the deck spaces are sparse, though the sheltered cockpit and pilothouse combine to make a wonderful main socialising area.
-Below decks, hull number one has a pair of very spacious double cabins, both with ensuites large enough to include his ‘n’ hers sinks.
-The layout is flexible though, and can be tuned to customers’ tastes.
+Due to Stargazer’s intended use, the deck spaces are sparse, though the sheltered cockpit and pilothouse combine to make a wonderful main socialising area.
+Below decks, she has three spacious double cabins, which can be used by as accommodation for either crewmembers or guests of the mothership.

 Beam: 21ft 7in (6.6m)

 Top speed: 25 knots

 Cruising range: 900 miles